avalanchesiqi/yt-longevity/doc/yt-wiki.md

 ## Emerging videos dill in

+* Are gaming videos growing more than other categories? [yes] what led to the growth, pokemon?
+* how has the composition of categories changes between 2014 and 2016?

 What are those emerging videos?
 Are they predominant Gaming videos?
 What are those Gaming videos?
 Are they long-lived games or new ones like Pokemon Go?
 ![video generation growth breakdown](img/video_generation_growth_breakdown.png)